1979–80 Los Angeles Lakers season: Magic Johnson

-Johnson joined a franchise which had gone through major changes.
-The Lakers featured a new coach in Jack McKinney, a new owner in Jerry Buss, and several new players.
-However, Johnson was most excited about the prospect of playing with his personal idol, the 7'2" center Kareem Abdul-Jabbar, who would go on to become the second leading scorer in NBA history.
-From the first game, Johnson displayed his trademark enthusiasm for the game.
-When Abdul-Jabbar hit a last-second free throw line hook shot to win against the San Diego Clippers, Johnson ran around the court, high-fiving and hugging everybody, causing concern that the "Buck" (as Johnson was called by Lakers announcer Chick Hearn for his youth) would burn himself out.
 However, in that 1979–80 NBA season, the rookie proved them wrong.
 Johnson introduced an uptempo style of basketball which the NBA described as a mix of "no-look passes off the fastbreak, pinpoint alley-oops from halfcourt, spinning feeds and overhand bullets under the basket through triple teams".
 Fellow Lakers guard Michael Cooper even stated that: "There have been times when he [Johnson] has thrown passes and I wasn't sure where he was going.
 Then one of our guys catches the ball and scores, and I run back up the floor convinced that he must've thrown it through somebody."
 This style of basketball became known as "Showtime".
 Given Johnson was also a prolific scorer and rebounder, he soon led the league in triple-doubles, racking up 10-points-10-rebounds-10-assists games in a rate only second to NBA Hall-of-Famer Oscar Robertson.
 In addition, he expressed a raw, childlike enthusiasm which further endeared him to the fans.